Affliction, Prayer under

-Psalms 51:8 Make me to hear joy and gladness; that the bones which thou hast broken may rejoice.
+Psalm 51:8 Make me to hear joy and gladness; that the bones which thou hast broken may rejoice.

-Psalms 69:29 But I am poor and sorrowful: let thy salvation, O God, set me up on high.
+Psalm 69:29 But I am poor and sorrowful: let thy salvation, O God, set me up on high.

-Psalms 90:14-15 O satisfy us early with thy mercy; that we may rejoice and be glad all our days.
+Psalm 90:14-15 O satisfy us early with thy mercy; that we may rejoice and be glad all our days.
 15 Make us glad according to the days wherein thou hast afflicted us, and the years wherein we have seen evil.

 - For protection and preservation from enemies.